 At San Tan Charter School, we aim to provide a fun and healthy environment for lunch.
 We are not a typical school with a standard cafeteria program, instead we offer a hot lunch catering program unique to each school, please see links below to register for your school hot lunch program.

-San Tan Charter School Is A Nut Free School.
-For full details, see Nut Free Policy below.
+San Tan Charter School Is A Nut Free and Low Sugar School.
+For full details, see our Nutrition Policy.

 Following the Montessori philosophies that STCS was founded on, we see lunch time as an opportunity for students and teachers to enjoy lunch together while maintaining a peaceful eating environment and practicing their mutually respectful communication outside of the classroom setting.

 ALL NEW and RETURNING FAMILIES must re-register at the beginning of each school year if you wish to utilize the program.
 Once it’s setup, it can be managed month-to-month.

 Once setup, you create your kiddos menu each month and make payments within the system.
 Meals are delivered right to the school.

 All hot lunches come with a meat, vegetarian, or salad option as well as 2% white milk or water at a cost of $3.75 per day.

 We are excited to announce that at the Power Campus, we have partnered with My Hot Lunchbox, a new lunch program that you will find easy to use and a much more robust menu choice for our secondary students.

 1st time user – Select “Create an Account” to be redirected to the Parent Sign Up page.
 You will add “San Tan Charter School Power Campus” to the account when adding your student(s).
 For detailed instructions on setting up your new account.